danidevadoss/field-mapper/README.md

 ### More logic will implemented and samples will be updated...!

-### Programmers who are interested to collaborate are most WELCOME
+### Programmers who are interested to collaborate are MOST WELCOME

 ## License
 [GNU](https://www.gnu.org/licenses/gpl-3.0.en.html)